What is RERA? Everything You Need to Know

 Key Features of a RERA Certificate

 • State-Level Regulatory Authority: Each state has a dedicated body to regulate and oversee real estate projects.
-This authority handles registrations, compliance, and dispute resolution.
+This authority handles registrations, RERA compliance, and dispute resolution.

 • Mandatory Project Registration: Developers must register all residential and commercial projects exceeding a specific land area with the RERA authority before advertising or selling them.
 Failure to comply can lead to penalties.